tohenk/node-dpfb/README.md

 ## Known Limitations

-* It is currently support Windows only.
+* It is currently support Windows and Linux only.
+* On Linux, only FP SERVER has been tested and works as intended.
 * When capturing fingerprint, DPFB app must have focused to be able receive captured data.